 This Facebook comment about Jeremy Corbyn and the General Election is going viral on social media.

-Chris Renwick’s post has garnered 5,700 shares so far and has been reposted across social media ever since it went up last week.
+Chris Renwick’s post began going viral almost immediately and has been reposted across social media ever since it went up last week.

 Here’s the comment in full (tell us what you think below):

 Here’s what I’m really struggling to understand.
 All I’ve ever heard from people, for years, is: